Freelancer Story: “Write your own profile perfectly!”

 - Write your own profile perfectly.

-- Organise your time to do your work and deliver projects on time.
+- Organize your time to do your work and deliver projects on time.

 - Get your proposal concluded and don’t write a long story.
 Try to suggest some solutions and provide some advice to the client so he/she knows that you understand their project and that you are professional.